hms-networks/flexy-osisoft-connector/README.md

 ## Customizing the application

 If you wish to modify, debug, or rebuild the application the toolkit and documentation is available here https://developer.ewon.biz/content/java-0.
 The instructions for setting up your development environment are here  https://developer.ewon.biz/system/files_force/AUG-072-0-EN-%28JAVA%20J2SE%20Toolkit%20for%20eWON%20Flexy%29.pdf?download=1

+## OMF Support

+The OSIsoft connector now has the ability to support OMF.
+To enable OMF follow the following steps:
+1. Download the latest version of PIWEBAPI - PIWEBAPI 2019 or later is required.
+   1. Install the new software.
+1. Enable CSRFDefence.
+   1. Open Pi System Explorer.
+   1. Expand elements -> osisoft -> PI Web API -> 'computer name' -> System Configuration
+   1. Click on attributes and find the field for EnableCSRFDefence.
+   1. Change the value to true and click the 'check in' button at the top.
+1. Run the PI Web API Admin Utility.
+   1. In the OMF services section of the configuration tool, click edit.
+   1. Make sure there is a green checkmark next to every field.
+   1. IMPORTANT: The PI Data Archive Server can disconnect for various reasons.
+Make sure this is connected if you have a connection issue.
+   1. Click confirm and finish running the utility.

+## Troubleshooting common issues

+Commonly encountered issues:

+* Certificates
+    * You will not be able to connect to the server if the certificate is incorrect.
+    * The first thing to check is the 'common name' of the certificate.
+This needs to match the ip address or domain name of your OSIsoft server's machine.
+* Not connecting when OMF support is enabled.
+    * We have found that you may need to rerun the PI Web API Admin Utility to ensure that PI data archive is connected.
+This is especially true if the connector was working properly and then stopped working after restarting the OSIsoft server machine.